SuzukiWest/FullStackWebsite/.github/pull_request_template.md

 ## Summary of changes

-> Add a list of changes
+> Add a list of the changes you made

 ### Screenshots